-In Windows System Virtual memory is used in place of the physical RAM when it runs out of usable space.
+In Windows computers, Virtual memory is used in place of the physical RAM when it runs out of usable space.
 Virtual memory combines your computer’s RAM with temporary space on your hard disk called the Swap file, Paging file or Pagefile.
-Whenever RAM is not enough to complete task windows move data to the paging file and frees up RAM so that your computer can complete its task.
-And prevent issues like slow down of the machine, Blue Screen of Death (BSOD), Low Memory problem, App Crash Etc.
+Whenever RAM is not enough to complete the task windows moves data to the paging file and frees up RAM so that your computer can complete its task.
+And prevent issues like slow down of the machine, Blue Screen of Death (BSOD), Low Memory problems, App Crashes Etc.

 Virtual memory can be considered as being an extension of the computer’s physical memory.

 Your computer has two types of memory: The hard drive or solid-state drive, used for your operating system, photos, music and documents, and RAM (Random Access Memory) used for storing program-specific data.
 The hard drive is perfect for long-term storage, while RAM is much faster and more volatile, acting as a working area for the programs and files you have open.

 Every time you open more applications than the RAM on your PC can accommodate, the programs already present in the RAM are automatically transferred to the Pagefile.
 This process is technically called Paging.
 Because the Pagefile works as a secondary RAM, many times it is also referred to as virtual memory in windows 10.

 Increasing Virtual Memory in Windows 10

 Windows 10 and windows 11 manage Virtual memory itself only, But at times you might be required to alter the memory allocated.
 It is always said to customize the virtual memory into a size that is within the permissible limit.
 Here is Fallow To manually Adjust Virtual memory for windows computers.

 - First press the combination of Win + R keys together to open the Run dialog box.

 - Here type sysdm.cpl on it and then click on the OK button.